Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 * Damage: 8
 * !-Count: 10

-Do not go for the secret chapter, or else it'll be impossible to get an S rank in time.
-That and also the Sleeping Soup won't do anything to Dr. Finklestein on Nightmare Mode.
+**Time**\

-Make sure to know how and where to move during the generator part of the chapter.
-Getting to it is easy, but getting to the Lab's entrance can be difficult.
-When the timer starts, enemies, traps and guillotines will spawn to block your way.
-Make sure to avoid or destroy the mechanical teeths before they get you.
-The heads that come from the guillotines can be send back by attacking the heads, but it is safer to do so with a Soul Spin.
+Do not go for the secret chapter, or else it'll be impossible to get an S rank in time.\

-The boulders can be avoided with the dodge extension, but it requires a certain timing to do so and it might not be reliable.
-Just go through this part normally.
+The Sleeping Soup won't give a noticeable time save against the Doctor eitherway.

-Now that you're in front of the elevator that'll end the chapter, go left into a spiral that'll lead you to Igor's Room.
-In here you'll find Trick and Treats to use for combos and !-Points without any sort of urgency.
+Go through

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248683.png">